kdavies4/ModelicaRes/README.md

 ModelicaRes
 -----------

-[ModelicaRes] is an open-source tool to manage [Modelica] simulations, interpret results, and create publishable figures.
+[ModelicaRes] is a free, open-source tool to manage [Modelica] simulations, interpret results, and create publishable figures.
 It is currently possible to

 - Auto-generate simulation scripts,
 - Run model executables with varying parameters,